 What to do if you are allergic to wasp stings

 Milder allergic reactions to wasp stings which are not life threatening can sometimes be treated with antihistamines.
 These work by easing the body’s immune reaction to a sting through blocking the action of the histamine chemical.

-People with severe allergies to wasp stings are advised to carry an adrenaline autoinjector pen with them at all times.
+People who are severely allergic may develop a systemic reaction called anaphylaxis, which can be life-threatening, and are advised to carry an adrenaline autoinjector pen with them at all times.
 If they are stung and start to develop a reaction, they’ll need to inject this right away, and go to hospital for treatment.
 There are tests you can have to see if you are allergic to wasp stings.
 These are conducted by a doctor, and typically involve applying a miniscule amount of venom to the skin, or taking a blood sample.

 Our video service enables you to talk to a doctor online about wasp stings and get advice on how to manage symptoms.
 We work with GMC-registered practitioners who can advise you on whether you need a wasp sting allergy test, and ascertain what type of sting you’ve sustained, or provide guidance on what to do if it’s causing discomfort.
 Book an appointment at a time that suits you best.